openstack/charm-deployment-guide/deploy-guide/source/configure-openstack.rst

 Create the non-admin user environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a new domain, project, and user.
-Here we'll use 'Domain1', 'Project1',
+Here we'll use 'domain1', 'project1',
-and 'User1' respectively.
+and 'user1' respectively.
 You will be prompted to provide the new user's
-password.
+password:

 .. code-block:: none

-   openstack domain create Domain1
+   openstack domain create domain1
-   openstack project create --domain Domain1 Project1
+   openstack project create --domain domain1 project1
-   openstack user create --domain Domain1 --project Project1 --password-prompt User1
+   openstack user create --domain domain1 --project project1 --password-prompt user1

-Sample results:
+Sample output from the last command:

 .. code-block:: console